Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Method

 \section{Method}

-In order to derive an attack graph on an enterprise or infrastructure network, we first need to recognise the existing vulnerabilities in its services and how they could be utilized by an attacker.
+Our methodology calculates attack propagation probabilities and service-centric impact metrics from a graph obtained by combining a network graph and an attack graph.
+While a network graph, representing the internode communication in the network, can be derived directly from the network topology either manually or with the help of automated tools, the attack graph creation is a more complex process.
+Although there are automated tools that can be utilized to identify software vulnerabilities in the network, understanding how they can be exploited and how a cyberattack propagates through the network requires expertise.
+Therefore, constructing an attack graph is often a manual task carried out by cybersecurity experts.

 In our model, an attack graph consists of nodes representing the attack states reached by exploiting the vulnerabilities of the system.
-The vulnerability is denoted by a directed edge (i.e., an attack vector) between two attack states.
-In addition, the attack graph has certain start and end states, which roughly correspond to an \emph{attacker is ready to attack} and \emph{attacker has reached the desired goal(s)}, respectively.
+The vulnerability is denoted by a directed edge between two attack states.
+Each edge is assigned a weight $p_E \in [0, 1]$ that denotes the likelihood of exploiting the vulnerability in an attack.
+In the present study, the values are derived from the CVSS exploitability scores following \cite{kuikka2024networkmodelling}, but any suitable exploitability estimate can be used.
+In addition, the attack graph has certain start and end states, which roughly correspond to an \emph{attacker being ready to attack} and \emph{attacker having reached the desired goal(s)}, respectively.

-Our methodology begins with combining the attack graph with the network graph of the underlying communication network in which the services affected by the vulnerabilities are running.
-This process is shown in Figure~\ref{fig:example_combine_net_attack}.
-Here the attack states on the attack graph are grouped by the affected devices that are represented by nodes in the network graph.
+The attack graph is combined with the network graph of the underlying communication network by grouping the attack states by the affected services represented by nodes in the network graph, as depicted in Fig.~\ref{fig:example_combine_net_attack}.
 As the start and end states do not represent the state of a particular service, they are left out of the grouping.
-The grouped attack states are then added to the network graph and connected to the corresponding nodes - on which the services are running - with \emph{undirected} edges, as presented in Figure~\ref{sfig:example_states_attached}.
+The grouped attack states are then added to the network graph and connected to the corresponding nodes --- on which the services are running~--- with \emph{undirected} edges, as presented in Fig.~\ref{sfig:example_states_attached}.